 To have a chance at placing a winning bid, first sign into your eBay account and then visit my profile page.
 You’ll see what other paintings are also available.
 Auction end dates are variable.

-Another way to find my listings while logged in, is using eBay’s search feature and typing in “Hagerman Art landscape oil painting” in parenthesis and it will return results just for my work.
+Another way to find my listings while logged in, is using eBay’s search feature and typing in “Nature landscape oil painting” in parenthesis and it will likely return results for my work.

 Thanks for reading!